Algebraic elliptic cohomology theory and flops, I: Introduction

 The notion of complex oriented cohomology theory in the category of smooth manifolds was introduced by Quillen \cite{Q} in his study of the universal complex oriented cohomology theory, complex cobordism.
 The existence of a formal group law associated to a complex oriented theory allowed Quillen to define an isomorphism of the complex cobordism ring with the Lazard ring $\Laz$, the underlying ring of the universal formal group law $F_{\Laz}(u,v)\in \Laz[\![u,v]\!]$.

-We use the notion of an oriented cohomology theory on the category of smooth quasi-projective schemes $\Sm_k$ over a perfect field $k$ given by Levine and Morel in \cite{LM}.
-This is an algebraic analog of complex oriented cohomology, without however requiring an excision property or a Mayer-Vietoris sequence.
+Levine and Morel \cite[Definition 1.1.2]{LM} have defined the notion of an oriented cohomology theory on the category of smooth quasi-projective schemes $\Sm_k$ over a perfect field $k$ as an algebraic analog of complex oriented cohomology, without however requiring an excision property or a Mayer-Vietoris sequence.
 When the underlying field $k$ has characteristic zero, the universal oriented cohomology theory, $X\mapsto \Omega^*(X)$, exists and is called {\em algebraic cobordism}.
 Just as for complex cobordism, the coefficient ring $\Omega^*(k)$ of algebraic cobordism is isomorphic to the Lazard ring.
-A construction of $\Omega^*(X)$ via explicit generators and relations is given in \cite{LM}; when the field $k$ has positive characteristic, it is not known if this construction yields an oriented cohomology theory.

-To handle the situation in positive characteristic, we use motivic homotopy theory.
-Let $\SH(k)$ be the motivic stable homotopy category of $\PP^1$-spectra \cite{MV, PPR1, VoevICM}.
-One has a refined notion of an oriented cohomology theory on $\Sm_k$, which we refer to in this paper as a {\em motivic oriented cohomology theory on $\Sm_k$}.
-This is given by an object $\sE\in \SH(k)$ together with a multiplication map $\sE\wedge\sE\to \sE$, a unit map $\bS_k\to \sE$ and an orientation $\vartheta\in \sE^{2,1}(\PP^\infty/0)$ which gives the assignment $X\mapsto \sE^{*,*}(X)$ the structure of an oriented ring cohomology theory in the sense of Panin \cite{PaninSmirnovII}.
-Given an $(\sE,\vartheta)$ and assuming that $k$ is perfect, the assignment $X\mapsto \sE^*(X):=\sE^{2*,*}(X)$ defines an oriented cohomology theory $\sE^*$ on $\Sm_k$, but not every oriented cohomology theory arises this way.

-Let $\MGL\in \SH(k)$ be the algebraic cobordism $\PP^1$-spectrum \cite{PPR1, VoevICM}. $\MGL$ comes with a canonical orientation, $\vartheta_{\MGL}$, and it has been shown by Panin-Pimenov-R\"ondigs \cite{PPR2} that $(\MGL,\vartheta_{\MGL}^*)$ defines the universal motivic oriented cohomology theory on $\Sm_k$.
-For a perfect field $k$, we thus have the oriented cohomology theory $\MGL^*$ on $\Sm_k$, which by the main result of \cite{Lev_compare} is canonically isomorphic to $\Omega^*$ in case $k$ has characteristic zero

-We let $p$ denote the exponential characteristic of the base field $k$, that is, $p=1$ if $k$ has characteristic zero, otherwise $p$ is the characteristic of $k$.

-It follows from a theorem of Hopkins-Morel, recently established in detail by Hoyois \cite{Hoyois}, that for $k$ of characteristic zero, the ring homomorphism $\Laz\to \MGL(k)$ classifying the formal group law for $\MGL^*$ is an isomorphism.
-When $k$ has characteristic $p>0$, it is shown in \cite{Hoyois} that $\MGL^*(k)[1/p]\cong\Laz[1/p]$.
-Conjecturally, for any field $k$, the classifying map $\Laz\to \MGL^*(k)$ is an isomorphism, but at present, this is not known.
-In any case, for an arbitrary perfect field $k$, we have at our disposal the oriented cohomology theory $\MGL^*$ on $\Sm_k$, which agrees with $\Omega^*$ if $k$ has characteristic zero, and for which the classifying homomorphism $\phi_{\MGL}:\Laz\to \MGL^*(k)$ is an isomorphism after inverting the exponential characteristic of $k$.
+The existence of a universal theory over an arbitrary perfect field is not at present known.
+We partially fill this gap using motivic homotopy theory to contruct the universal theory with $\Q$-coefficients, relying on the algebraic cobordism spectrum $\MGL$ and the theorem of Hopkins-Morel, recently established in detail by Hoyois \cite{Hoyois}.